-Burns Headshot 2021Susan E. Burns, Ph.D., P.E., F.ASCE is the Dwight H. Evans Professor of Civil Engineering and Associate Chair for Administration and Finance in the School of Civil and Environmental Engineering at the Georgia Institute of Technology.
-Dr. Burns earned a Bachelor Degree in Civil Engineering B.C.E. (’90), M.S.
-Civil Engineering (geotechnical) (’96), M.S.
-Environmental Engineering (’96), and Ph.D. in Civil Engineering (’97), all from Georgia Tech.
-Dr. Burns’ research focuses on applications in geoenvironmental engineering including sustainability and beneficial use of waste materials; erosion, infiltration, and stormwater treatment on roadway rights-of-way; bio-mediated ground improvement; and fundamental chemical and engineering behavior of soils.
-She is a recipient of the National Science Foundation CAREER Award, a Fellow of the American Society of Civil Engineers, was named the 2020 Engineer of the Year by the Georgia Society of Professional Engineers, and received the 2021 Class of 1940 W. Howard Ector Outstanding Teacher Award from Georgia Tech.
-(Burns Bio: Long)
+Susan E. Burns, Ph.D., P.E., F.ASCE is the Dwight H. Evans Professor in the School of Civil and Environmental Engineering and interim Associate Vice President for Research Operations and Infrastructure at the Georgia Institute of Technology in Atlanta, Georgia, USA.
+She previously served twelve years as Associate School Chair in Civil and Environmental Engineering, in positions as undergraduate chair and as administration and finance chair.
+Dr. Burns earned a B.C.E.
+Civil Engineering (‘90), M.S.
+Civil Engineering (‘96), M.S.
+Environmental Engineering (‘96), and Ph.D. in Civil Engineering (‘97), all from Georgia Tech.
+Dr. Burns’ research focuses on applications in geoenvironmental engineering including sustainability and beneficial use of waste materials, bio-mediated ground improvement and fundamental chemical and engineering behavior of soils.
+Dr. Burns is a past member of the National Academies of Sciences, Engineering, and Medicine Committee on Geological and Geotechnical Engineering, and has served on two study committees for the Academies.
+She is a past president of the United States Universities Council on Geotechnical Education and Research and is the 2025 president-elect of the Geo-Institute of the American Society of Civil Engineers, an organization of approximately 12,000 geoprofessionals working across the world.

 PROFESSIONAL POSITIONS